-Children face devastating drought in the Horn of Africa
+Children face devastating climate emergency in the Horn of Africa

 Millions of children are at risk from one of the worst climate-induced emergencies in decades.